The Carucedo lake stands out due to the Roman excavations of Las Médulas

 The lake has a perimeter of approximately 5 kilometers and a maximum depth of 9 meters.

-In El Bierzo there is a legend that the sword of Roldán is found in the Carucedo lake, near the Roman mines of Las Médulas.
+In El Bierzo there is a legend that the sword of Roldán (Durendal) is found in the Carucedo lake, near the Roman mines of Las Médulas.

 There are a few beaches, quite popular in summer among the locals.